 To get rid of duplicate files on your Dropbox, download and install MacFly Pro, then head over to Preferences.
 You will first need to switch to Ignore list and exclude Dropbox by selecting and hitting “-“.
 This will allow MacFly Pro to include Dropbox in the list of scanned files and folders.
 Dropbox is excluded by default to prevent backed up files from being considered duplicates.

-Next, get back to the main app and switch to the Tools tab.
-Selecting Scan under Duplicates will prompt the next window where you can choose the folder you want scanned.
+Next, get back to the main app and scroll to the Tools section.
+Select Duplicates and hit Scan to get to the screen where you can choose the folder you want inspected.
 Drag and Drop the Dropbox folder from the user folder on your Mac and click Start Scanning.
 MacFly Pro will detect duplicates within your Dropbox and let you choose the files you want removed for good.

 If you are using Dropbox to backup some of the files stored locally on your Mac, you can exclude the backup folder from automatic syncing.
 This will save space on your Mac as well as excluding files within the folder from being considered duplicate.
 To change sync folders, go to Dropbox Preferences on your Mac and select Sync settings.
 Click Choose folders to Sync and uncheck the boxes next to folders you want to exclude.
 Confirm the changes.